alan-turing-institute/trustworthy-assurance/docs/dmh-report/executive-summary.md

 - to evaluate and co-design the trustworthy assurance framework and methodology, and
 - solicit feedback on the possible reasons for distrust in digital mental healthcare.

-Based on these objectives, the following 'key findings' and 'recommendations' are presented:
+Based on these objectives, the following 'key findings' and 'recommendations' are presented.

 !!! abstract "Key Findings"